Why we transferred your super account

 If you’re not sure whether you should keep your cover, consider getting advice to help work out what cover you need (if any) and how much is right for you.

-* The financial advice you receive will be provided under the Australian Financial Services licence held by a third party and not by AustralianSuper Pty Ltd. Some personal advice may attract a fee, which would be outlined before any work is completed and is subject to your agreement.
-With your approval, the fee for advice relating to your AustralianSuper account(s) can be deducted from your AustralianSuper account.
+2 The Personal financial product advice is provided under the Australian Financial Services Licence held by a third party and not by AustralianSuper Pty Ltd. Some personal advice may attract a fee, which would be outlined before any work is completed and is subject to your agreement.
+With your approval, the fee for advice relating to your AustralianSuper account(s) can be deducted from your AustralianSuper account subject to eligibility criteria.

 -